SerpicoProject/Serpico/docs/docker.md

 ## Running with `docker run`

 ```
-# In the foreground
+# Create a new container called "serpico" and run it in the foreground
-docker run --rm -p 8443 -v"$(pwd)":/Serpico/db -it serpico
+docker run --name serpico -p 8443:8443 -v"$(pwd)":/Serpico/db -it serpico

+# Stop the container when you no longer need it
+docker stop serpico

+# Start it again when you need it.
+It will keep its state.
+docker start serpico
 ```

 This will store the database locally at `$PWD/master.db` Please note that the